 Dave Armstrong (DPhil graduate student in 2006, now Associate Professor in the Department) ‘The Department of Materials has world class research facilities and friendly approachable academic staff.
 I have found this made for a lively and stimulating environment to work in.
 Graduates are well provided for, with regular social events and opportunities to gain teaching experience.
 While a graduate I had the opportunity to present my work at several major international conferences.
 The college system provides an excellent environment for social, cultural and sporting facilities.’

 What happens after a DPhil?

-The Department of Materials Graduate Course Handbook
+The Materials Graduate Student Handbook

 Courses available to members of the MPLSD Graduate School

 A Guide to the Supervision of Research Students

 The department is a diverse community that is fully committed to promoting equality in all activities, including in post-graduate recruitment.
 We encourage potential applicants to consider the supportive nature of the working environment that we offer.
 Find out more about Equality and Diversity within the Department.